This article was originally published in Garden Culture Magazine, Issue 1 and appeared uner the name, “Carbon Dioxide in Plants and Greenhouses”

 Plants like all living creatures need energy to survive.
 Animals get this energy feeding on plants or other creatures.
 But plants don’t feed on other creatures.
 Plants store the energy they need by combining elements from soil and air using sunlight to power the reactions.
 A radically different survival strategy compared to animals.
 This method of energy harvesting is commonly known as photosynthesis.

 In essence, photosynthesis isn’t all that complicated, however when inspected more closely one will find out that it is a cascade of many chemical reactions.
 To make this a little less complicated photosynthesis can be split up in two parts; ‘Light reactions’ and ‘light-independent reactions’.

 The molecule can then be recycled into ATP again.
 The resources the plant has to invest in order to perform these reactions is always the same.
 However, not all wavelengths of light are equally effective at stimulating chlorophyll, and some wavelengths transfer no energy at all.
-In general plants are most efficient in the blue and red ranges of the spectrum.
-Green light is poorly absorbed by chlorophyll.
-Instead it is reflected into our eyes, which makes plants look green to us.
+In general, plants are most efficient in the blue and red ranges of the spectrum.
+Greenlight is poorly absorbed by chlorophyll.
+Instead, it is reflected in our eyes, which makes plants look green to us.